craftercms/docs/source/developers/index.rst

 This section covers the basic topics you need to define a content type and render that content as part of a page, component or service.

 .. toctree::
-	:maxdepth: 2
+	:maxdepth: 1
 	:titlesonly:

     content-modeling
-	in-context-editing
     templating-api
     custom-services-and-controllers
-    build-a-form
+    in-context-editing
     html-mobile-support
     responsive-guide

 #########################
 Advanced Developer Topics
 #########################

-Looking to do something more advanced like extend Crafter Studio?
-This section covers advanced topics and integrations.
+This section goes beyond the basics to cover advanced topics like building queries, accessing services and extending the core platforms.
 .. toctree::
 	:maxdepth: 2
 	:titlesonly:

+    content-inheritance
+    services-guide
 	form-engine-control
-	build-a-data-source
-	content-inheritance
     native-mobile-guide
-	services-guide
-	extending-studio
+	extending-studio/index
 	rte-setup

 ##############################